 So I went to shows at the local performing arts center.
 I dragged my husband to the zoo and aquarium.
 Is a new museum opening up within driving distance?
 We were there.

 When you get sober, you realize there is an entire daytime pulse in your city or town that you never really felt before.
 Things that people do during that day that don’t involve recovering or boozy brunch.

-5. Get out in nature.
+8. Get out in nature.

-Whether it’s going for a walk in your neighborhood, visiting a park, or tackling a nature trail on foot or bike, find something to do to get fresh air.
+Whether going for a walk in your neighborhood, visiting a park, or tackling a nature trail on foot or bike, find something to do to get fresh air.

-We are stressed out, over stimulated, tech-obsessed creatures.
-Pile on some sobriety struggle and it’s a recipe for madness.
+We are stressed-out, overstimulated, tech-obsessed creatures.
+Pile on some sobriety struggle, and it’s a recipe for madness.

 Getting outside and communing with nature is scientifically proven to reduce stress and improve mental health and cognitive function in both kids and adults.

-Start with going for walks 10-15 minutes every day.
+Start with going for walks for 10-15 minutes every day.
 Pursue outdoor activities like kayaking or fishing.
 Go camping.